Literacy: Effects on literacy learning

 As socioeconomics affects brain development and brain functions are heavily involved in processing both input and output, a learner's environment can affect the cognitive process of learning how to read and write.
 Before a child enters a school setting, their executive function is influenced by their home environment.
 Research demonstrates that for children who grow up in poverty, their socioeconomic circumstances severely strain their "neuro-endocrine and brain function".
 This affects a child's ability to regulate environmental stimuli, process and structure information, and plan and effectively execute tasks that involve their working memory—all of these are necessary cognitive facilities to successfully learn how to read and write.
 Living in poverty is stressful for all involved but is cognitively damaging for young children.

 A study done by NICHD indicates that socioeconomics plays a role for children who are young when the family experiences poverty, but shows no indication of adverse effects on reading achievement or behavior for adolescents entering poverty.

 The data extensively shows that children from low socioeconomic backgrounds had poorer literacy performance, especially in reading.
 A study done by the OECD, which included over 25 countries in Europe, found that in all studied countries, students who lived in low-income households scored lower in reading than students who lived in high-income households.

+A 2024 report by King's College London exploring the connection between literacy, numeracy and homelessness found that low education attainment may increase the likelihood of experiencing homelessness.